Criminal Patrol Commander

 The deputies regularly patrol subdivisions and take time to visit with citizens.
 This allows for positive interaction between citizens and deputies and allows the deputy who works a certain area to hear concerns directly from the citizens who live in the area.

-District 4 Commander
+First District Commander

 Main line- 985-276-1490